pgcrumley/Controllers/EtekcityOutlet/README.md

 Unpack the outlet switches and install the battery in the included remote.
 Plug one or more of the outlet switches in to a wall outlet and make sure the devices switch on and off when you use the remote control.
-You can

 When the outlet switch is "on" a red light will illuminate as shown below: